 ~ It was all great.

-Your course also includes music with Patti Regan of Great Barrington Rudolf Steiner School and painting with Brigitte Bley-Swinston of Green Meadow Waldorf School.
-Movement subject teacher TBA.
+Your course also includes music with Patti Regan of Great Barrington Rudolf Steiner School, painting with Brigitte Bley-Swinston of Green Meadow Waldorf School, and movement with Will Crane.

 As a grades teacher, you may also be interested in The Power of Traditional Country Dancing in Grades 1-8, Working with Parents, or The Essentials of Anthroposophy.
 Each of these weekend workshops begins Friday evening immediately following the conclusion of your grades course and runs through Sunday afternoon.

 Sunday, July 14: Optional campus tour: 5:30-6pm; registration: 6-7pm; orientation: and your first class 7-9pm